UsamaSarwar/isar_db/docs/docs/faq.md

 # Frequently Asked Questions

-A random collection of frequently asked questions about Isar and Flutter databases.
+A random collection of frequently asked questions about Isar DB and Flutter databases.

 ### Why do I need a database?

-> I store my data in a backend database, why do I need Isar?.
+> I store my data in a backend database, why do I need Isar DB?.

 Even today, it is very common to have no data connection if you are in a subway or a plane or if you visit your grandma, who has no Wi-Fi and a very bad cell signal.
 You shouldn't let bad connection cripple your app!

-### Isar vs Hive
+### Isar DB vs Hive

-The answer is easy: Isar was [started as a replacement for Hive](https://github.com/hivedb/hive/issues/246) and is now at a state where I recommend always using Isar over Hive.
+The answer is easy: Isar DB is a community-maintained fork of the original Isar project.
+The original Isar was started as a replacement for Hive and is now at a state where we recommend always using Isar DB over Hive.

 ### Where clauses?!